3Sm0k1nG2/Virtual-World-With-Self-Driving-Cars-JS/ISSUES.md

 DATE ISSUED ON - 1 January 2024
 DATE FIXED ON - 1 January 2024

-[ISSUED] 4
+[FIXED] 4
 DESCRIPTION
 Road appears above buildings and trees.
-DATE ISSUED ON - 1 January 2024
+DATE ISSUED ON - 4 January 2024
-DATE FIXED ON - NOT YET
+DATE FIXED ON - 4 January 2024